-Because NOVA is operating remotely due to the COVID-19 pandemic, in-person placement testing has been suspended for summer and fall 2020 registration.
+Because NOVA is operating remotely due to the COVID-19 pandemic, in-person placement testing has been suspended for Spring 2021 registration.
 Students who have graduated from high school within the past six (6) years can submit their high school transcript and - if available - SAT or ACT scores to NOVA’s College Records Office (CRO) or to their academic advisor for review and placement guidance.
 Unofficial copies of transcripts and test scores are acceptable for this time period, as well.
 For other students, the Virginia Placement Test (VPT) practice test and advising questionnaires may be used for placement guidance.
 For more information on NOVA’s revised placement policies and resources, visit NOVA's COVID-19 website.

 All incoming first year students are required to complete the English and math placement tests before they are able to attend Student Orientation and register for classes.
 If you are not local, you can request to have your English and math placement tests proctored in your area.
 See the Proctor Request Form below.

 For more information on placement testing, use these links:

 Once you have completed your placement testing, you are ready to sign up for a Student Orientation session.
 Attending Student Orientation is required for all first year students.
 As a NOVA Online student, you can participate in a New Student Orientation session at any NOVA campus, or online.
 Virtual sessions are listed under NOVA Online, and available for students planning to take all their courses for their first semester online through NOVA Online.
 Sessions are offered throughout the year.
 For more information, use the link below:

 All incoming first year students will be assigned an advisor who will help you: